 Swap the fags for swag

-They’ve got a page on their website that will tell you how much money stopping smoking will save you and what you could use it for.
+The NHS website has a page that will tell you how much money stopping smoking will save you.

 Saving this up over the course of the year could even take you on a skiing holiday – the sky’s the limit!